Changing your Car Insurance Guide

 Typically yes, there will be an administration charge to amend the terms of your car insurance cover.
 Your insurance policy will state this within the terms and conditions section, so it’s worth checking your specific policy for details around this.

-The charge to update your car insurance policy with your new car will usually be at least £25, but this can be significantly higher if you’re buying a car in a higher insurance group (either more expensive or powerful).
+The charge to update your car insurance policy with your new car will usually be at least £25, but the overall cost will be determined by the details of the new car, if you’re buying a car in a higher insurance group (either more expensive or powerful) this is likely to result in a higher premium.

 You also need to update your insurer straight away if there’s any change to your details, such as a change of address or you get a driving conviction, rather than waiting until you need to renew.
 This ensures your details are completely up-to-date and accurate in the event that you do need to make a claim.